How to Connect to a Proxy Server

 - Now, scroll down the General tab to Network Settings and select Settings.

-- Choose your proxy configuration method (manual, auto, or system) and click OK.
+- Choose your proxy configuration method (manual, auto, or system), fill in details, and click OK.

 Are Proxy Servers Enough?

 Proxy servers are handy, depending on your needs.
 If your chief concern is security, and online privacy, then using a VPN service is a better choice.
 Still, proxies are very popular and have many uses.
 Schools and workplaces, for instance, couldn’t function without them.

 Are you setting up a public or personal proxy server?
 Let us know in the comments section below and tell us if you’re satisfied with the results.

 Disclaimer: Some pages on this site may include an affiliate link.
 This does not effect our editorial in any way.

 27 thoughts on “How to Connect to a Proxy Server”